What’s the absolute best way to start learning the guitar?

 Blister In The Sun – Violent Femmes

-Blister In The Sun is a bouncy upbeat song that relies on a single finger of your fret hand and some basic picking technique.
+Blister In The Sun is a bouncy, upbeat song that relies on a single finger of your fret hand and some basic picking technique.

-How to Practice
+How To Practice

 What Might Trip You Up

-When you’re first learning it’s common to get lost in the picking.
-That’s okay, just reorient yourself to the vocal melody.
+When you’re first learning, it’s common to get lost in the picking.
+That’s okay.
+Just reorient yourself to the vocal melody.

 Smoke on The Water – Deep Purple

-This very well may be the first riff most beginners learn on guitar.
+Smoke on the Water by Deep Purple may be the first riff most beginners learn on guitar.
 You can get away with just the root note of the power chords that make up the riff.

-How to Practice
+How To Practice

 Start with those root notes on the low E string while you listen to the song for timing.
 Once you’ve got your index finger well and truly worked out, add in the 5th and the octave to make the power chord.